If you visit Castile and Leon and are wondering what to eat in Segovia we bring you the most famous Segovia food you must try.

 The most common recipe is a stew, generally with chorizo and other meats.

-5. The most famous soup for Segovia: Sopa Castellana or Castilian soup
+5. Segovia foods you must try: Sopa Castellana or Castilian soup

 This is indeed a Spanish classic.
 Sopa Castellana is a soup, commonly cooked in winter.